Azure-Samples/ms-identity-javascript-v2/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

-1. Open the `app\authConfig.js` file.
+Open the `app\authConfig.js` file.
+Then:

 1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of the `ms-identity-javascript-v2` application copied from the Azure portal.
-1. Find the key `Enter_the_Cloud_Instance_Id_Here/Enter_the_Tenant_Info_Here` and replace the existing value with "https://login.microsoftonline.com/"+$tenantName.
+1. Find the key `Enter_the_Cloud_Instance_Id_Here/Enter_the_Tenant_Info_Here` and replace the existing value with your *tenanted* authority string.
+For example, `https://login.microsoftonline.com/<your-tenant-id>`
 1. Find the key `Enter_the_Redirect_Uri_Here` and replace the existing value with the Redirect URI for ms-identity-javascript-v2 app.
-For example, 'http://localhost:3000/' .
+For example, `http://localhost:3000/`.

+Open the `app\authConfig.js` file.
+Then:

+1. Find the key `Enter_the_Graph_Endpoint_Here` and replace the existing value with the Microsoft Graph API endpoint copied from the Azure Portal.
+For example, `https://graph.microsoft.com`.

 ## Running the sample